EITI Articles of Association

 i) The Constituency of Countries, which comprise:

-a) Implementing Countries, meaning states, that have been classified by the EITI Board as either Candidate Countries or Compliant Countries; and
+a) Implementing Countries, meaning states, that have been classified by the EITI Board as such; and

-b) Supporting Countries, meaning states or union of states, that support the objective of the EITI Association.
+b) Supporting Countries, meaning states or union of states, that support the objective of the EITI Association as defined by the EITI Board.

 ii) The Constituency of Companies, which comprise:

-a) Companies in the extractive sector that have committed to support the objective of the EITI Association and associations representing these companies; and
+a) Companies in the extractive sector that have committed to support the objective of the EITI Association as defined by the EITI Board and associations representing these companies; and

-b) Institutional Investors that have committed to support the objective of the EITI Association.
+b) Institutional Investors that have committed to support the objective of the EITI Association as defined by the EITI Board.

-iii) The Constituency of Civil Society Organisations, which comprise non-governmental organisations, global action networks or coalitions that support the objective of the EITI Association.
+iii) The Constituency of Civil Society Organisations, which comprise non-governmental organisations, global action networks or coalitions that support the objective of the EITI Association as defined by the EITI Board.

 3) Each Constituency decides on its rules governing appointments of Members of the EITI Association.
 The Membership shall be limited to the following: